Simy focused on Serie A promotion with Crotone | Goal.com

 Simy focused on Serie A promotion with Crotone

-Simy Nwankwo has stated that he is focused on Crotone's goal of the season which is to regain promotion back to the Serie A.
+Simy Nwankwo has stated that he is focused on Crotone's goal for the season which is to regain promotion back to Serie A.

 The Pythagoreans were relegated from the top-flight at the end of the 2017-18 season.